thediavel/RL-ThesisProject-ABB/README-Template.md

 With increased penetration of renewable energy sources, maintaining equilibrium between production and consumption in the world’s electrical power systems (EPS) becomes more and more challenging.
 Through this project we aim to obtain voltage stability in the EPS circuits using Reinforcement Learning.
-We implement q-learning, DQN and TD3 over a 2 bus system.
+We implement q-learning, DQN and TD3 over a 2 bus system with varying load profiles.
 The project was carried out at ABB by Vishnu Sharma and Joakim Oldeen as a master thesis project.
 More information can be found here : *Link to published report with same name as project*